 Step 2.
 Baking Pangasius Fish

-- Place in the Preheated Oven: Carefully transfer the prepared fish fillets to the preheated oven.
-Ensure they are evenly spaced in the baking dish.
+- Place in the Preheated Oven: Carefully transfer the prepared fish fillets to the preheated oven, making sure they are evenly spaced in the baking dish.

 - Bake for 15 Minutes: Allow the fish to bake for approximately 15 minutes.
 The exact cooking time may vary slightly depending on the thickness of your fillets.
 You'll know the fish is done when it easily flakes with a fork.
-Depending on the doneness you prefer, you can let the fillets baked in 5-10 minutes more for them to turn to a golden color.
+Depending on your preferred level of doneness, you can let the fillets bake for an additional 5-10 minutes to achieve a golden color.

-Note: In case you would like to bake it at lower temperature, set up your oven to 350°F (175°C) and bake in 20 minutes.
-After several time experiencing different temperatures for baking basa fish, I suggest cooking it in oven at 350°F- 400°F maximum.
-The higher temperature could make the fish overbaked easily.
+Note: In case you prefer to bake it at a lower temperature, set your oven to 350°F (175°C) and bake for 20 minutes.
+After experimenting with different baking temperatures for Basa fish, I recommend cooking it in the oven at a maximum temperature of 350°F to 400°F. Higher temperatures can easily result in overbaking.

 - Check for Doneness: To ensure the fish is cooked through, use a fork to gently flake a small section of the fillet.
 If it easily flakes and is opaque throughout, your baked pangasius fish is ready to be enjoyed.

-- Serve Hot: Remove the fish from the oven.
-Then, garnish with some fresh herbs (basil, rosemary, thyme, spring onions, etc.).
+- Serve Hot: Remove the fish from the oven, and then garnish it with some fresh herbs (such as basil, rosemary, thyme, or spring onions).
 Enjoy it while it's still hot to fully savor the flavors and textures.
-Don’t serve it cold as it can smell fishy.
+Avoid serving it cold, as it can develop a fishy odor.

 Recommended Products